The Best Bicycle Frame and Mini Pump Review

 A flat tire can put a serious damper on a fun ride.
 When you are miles from the car and disaster strikes, your mini or frame pump is all that separates you from a long walk or a night spent out in the cold.
 What is the best portable bike pump for the adventures that you seek?
 To find out, we took 13 of the top-rated, most popular frame and mini pumps available and tested them head-to-head.
 We put them through months of testing and abuse, including quantitative tests comparing performance on both road and mountain bike applications.
-Following our gauntlet of tests, the contenders were rated on Looks and Design, Ease of Use, Pumping Performance, Durability and Portability.
+Following our gauntlet of tests, the contenders were rated on Ease of Use, Pumping Performance, Portability, Durability, Looks and Design.
 For all the details, keep reading!

 Read the full review below >

 Analysis and Award Winners

 Best Overall Road Mini Pump